-Rachel Snider, Mentor for Science Fiction and Fantasy Literature (Self-Paced); English: Writing Essentials (Self-Paced)
+Self-Paced Program: Science Fiction and Fantasy Literature, English: Writing Essentials

 Rachel Snider has had her nose in a book ever since kindergarten.
 This habit led to her eventual graduation in 2001 from Brigham Young University with a degree in English Literature.
 She homeschools her 5 children and has taught various classes for Kaplan.
 She has also mentored classes at Front Range Liberty Commonwealth in Broomfield, Colorado, and acts as a writing mentor and coach whenever she gets the opportunity.
 She always has quite a tower of books on her nightstand which she loves to read and discuss.

 Self-Paced Program: Health

 Diann Jeppson is devoted to creating fulfilling learning experiences for students.
 She is the former program manager for the American Heritage School Online Middle and High School Program.
 With 25 years experience teaching her own children, 15 years experience as a family education coach, and having produced 18 annual education conferences, Diann is delighted to put her expertise and experience to work, as the director of Ensign Peak Academy.